Cristina Herrera, CEO & Founder

 Olive Daddi, Workforce Development Coordinator

-Olive was born and raised in NYC, and co-facilitates the TN workforce program, including TGNC Leadership Space, FORWARD, and individual workforce sessions.
+Olive was born and raised in NYC, and coordinates TN workforce programming, including co-facilitation of TGNC Leadership Space, FORWARD, and individual workforce sessions.
 Olive enjoys working with their coworkers to produce new and creative programming for TN’s members.

 Meilene Belmont, Peer Health Ambassador

-Meilene is originally from Mexico and came to the United states when she was 14 years old.
+Meilene provides community outreach, and co-facilitates leadership and support group programming.
+Originally from Mexico, Meilene came to the United States when she was 14 years old.
 Back in 2016, Meilene was working as a hairstylist in Brooklyn, where she gained her amazing customer service skills.
 She began transitioning in 2012 and continues her journey to this day.
-Meilene Belmont is a Peer Health Ambassador at Translatina Network.
-She graduated from the TGNC Leadership Space ll, which is a workforce development program that incorporates the development of different soft skills, HIV Prevention, and Resume writing.
-She continues to grow her career in Translatina Network by assisting and providing community health services to the LGBT Community.
+Meilene’s participation in TN’s TGNC Leadership Space program in 2016 enhanced different soft skills, elevated her resume, and provided the foundational expertise in HIV prevention, contributing to her being hired into her current position on the TN team.

 Christine Perez, Peer Health Advisor